swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

   3. User interface updates

-When you look at most widgets written in good object oriented style you find these three aspects merged together into one logical component.
-What advantage is there to pulling these apart?
+When you look at most widgets written in good object oriented style you find these three distint aspects complected together.
+But is there any point to actually pulling them apart?

 <div id="resp">
     Responsive design